zephyrproject-rtos/zephyr/doc/crypto/tinycrypt.rst

 ************

 * Minimize the code size of each cryptographic primitive.
-This means minimize the size of a platform-independent implementation, as presented in TinyCrypt.
+This means minimize the size of a board-independent implementation, as presented in TinyCrypt.
   Note that various applications may require further features, optimizations with respect to other metrics and countermeasures for particular threats.
 These peculiarities would increase the code size and thus are not considered here.